la2050/challenge/_2021/connect/boyle-heights-beat-radio-pulso.md

   - Social and emotional support
   - Government responsiveness to residents’ needs
   - Immigrant integration
-Indicate any additional LA2050 goals your application will impact.:
+Indicate any additional LA2050 goals your project will impact.:
   - LA is the best place to LEARN
   - LA is the best place to CREATE
   - LA is the healthiest place to LIVE